In Blog

 • Neighbors and work colleagues will have suggestions for physicians, dentists, veterinarians, and even hairstylists.
 They’ll be resources for learning about the local culture including museums, restaurants, and sports teams.
 And you’ll get tips on the best routes to use when traveling to work, school, and area attractions.

-• Local philanthropic organizations like churches, the YMCA, or the United Way can also help you become connected to others in your community.
+• Begin to establish new routines.
+Find local grocery stores, gyms, and other essential services in your area.
+Join clubs or organizations that align with your interests to meet new people and build a social network.
+Local philanthropic organizations like churches, the YMCA, or the United Way, can also help you become connected to others in your community.

 • Local schools or universities will have websites with calendars of activities, clubs to join, and special events.